 What if I am pregnant or breast-feeding?

-If you are breast-feeding, again, six weeks of hygiene measures alone is the preferred treatment.
-If treatment with medication is considered necessary then your doctor may advise mebendazole.
+If you are breast-feeding, again, six weeks of hygiene measures alone are the preferred treatment.
+If treatment with medication is considered necessary, your doctor may advise mebendazole.
 However, strictly speaking, mebendazole is not licensed to be used for breast-feeding mothers.

 Can a child with threadworms go to school?

 Yes.
 There is no need to keep a child with threadworms off school, nursery, etc. The hygiene measures described above will mean that children will not have any eggs on their fingers when they go out from the home each day, and so are unlikely to infect others.

 - Threadworm; NICE CKS, December 2011 (UK access only)